Lartigue Monorail

-However the Lartigue system as built was not truly a monorail, since it was necessary to add two further rails, one on each side, lower down the A frames.
+Despite how it is referred to, the Lartigue system was not truly a monorail, since it was necessary to add two further rails, one on each side, lower down the A frames.
 These did not carry any weight, but unpowered stabilising wheels fitted to all the engines and wagons contacted these extra rails to prevent the vehicles from overbalancing.

 Listowel and Ballybunion Railway

 This was a 14.4 km monorail built on the Lartigue principle in County Kerry in Ireland.
 It linked Ballybunion with the North Kerry line at Listowel.
 It had one intermediate station and a passing loop at Lisselton.
 The line ran beside the main Listowel/Ballybunion road (R553).
 It officially opened on 29 February 1888, public services beginning on 5 March.
 The track was prefabricated and easily erected, and the capital cost was £33,000, far lower than a conventional railway.
 No baronial guarantees were sought.
 However, the system had significant operating drawbacks.

 Loads had to be evenly balanced.
 If a farmer wanted to send a cow to market, he would have to send two calves to balance it, which would travel back on opposite sides of the same freight wagon, thereby balancing each other.

 Another problem with using the Lartigue system in populated areas was that, due to the track's design, it was not possible to build conventional level crossings.
-In order for a road to cross the track, a kind of double-sided drawbridge had to be constructed, which required an attendant to operate it.
+In order for a road to cross the track, a kind of double-sided drawbridge had to be provided, which required an attendant to operate it.
 Where farmers' tracks crossed the line there were level crossings based on the principle of a turntable.
-These were locked and the farmer in question provided with a key.
+They were locked and the farmer in question provided with a key.
 Once unlocked, the track could be swivelled to one side to allow the crossing to be used.
-Both the swivelling and drawbridge type crossings were automatically linked to signals, which stopped any approaching trains; road traffic was always given priority under this system.
+Both the swivelling and drawbridge-type crossings were automatically linked to signals, which stopped any approaching trains, and road traffic was always given priority.

 Passengers could not pass from one side of a carriage to another while in motion.
 A kind of footbridge was built into one end of some of the passenger coaches, while at least one such bridge was carried on a separate wagon.
-This allowed passengers to cross from one side of the train to the other when stopped at a station.
+That allowed passengers to cross from one side of the train to the other when stopped at a station.